This website has been established

 The N-5490 project is a proud supporter of the RAF Charitable Trust.

-alias N-5490, resting quietly at Harvey Field, Snohomish on 29th January
+originally RAF serial N-5490, resting quietly at Harvey Field, Snohomish,

 Appearances can be deceptive.
-After sitting in this open T hangar for over ten years, the airframe had deteriorated singificantly.
+After sitting in this open T hangar for many years, the airframe had deteriorated significantly.

 On close inspection and stripping down, many wounds from a long and hard life were uncovered.